Achilles Tendon Tears

 - a sudden onset of severe pain (feeling of being kicked in the back of the leg)

-- an audible “pop”, swelling/bruising, and severe weakness in the ankle
+- an audible “pop”, swelling/bruising, and severe weakness in the ankle.

 JOI and JOI Rehab

 JOI Physicians continue to offer online new patient appointments.
 Make an appointment by calling (904) JOI-2000 or schedule online.
-This is a new option to make it more convenient to make new patient appointments.
-Follow the link below to select your JOI MD and schedule online.
+A new option, you can now schedule and cancel follow-up appointments with your physician at the JOI Patient Portal.